Sandy Martens

-Sandy Martens (born 23 December 1972 in Opbrakel, East Flanders) is a retired Belgian football player.
+Sandy Martens (born 23 December 1972) is a Belgian former professional footballer who played as a forward spent most of his career with Gent and Club Brugge.
 He is a former Belgium international, with a record of 3 goals in 11 games.
-He was a successful player for FC Bruges between 1998 and 2003 but suffered from various injuries later in his career.
-Originally a striker, he later played as a right back.

 Career

-Martens started off his career with Olsa Brakel, a club in Belgium's fourth division.
+Born in Opbrakel, East Flanders, Martens started off his career with Olsa Brakel, a club in Belgium's fourth division.
 In 1993, he moved to AA Gent (First Division, Jupiler League).
 In his first match, at home against SK Beveren, he scored immediately, making him a crowd's favourite.
 He remained one of the leading players in Gent until 1999.

 In 1999 Martens moved to Club Brugge.
 It was also the period in which he turned Belgian international.
 He debuted for the Belgium national team on 27 March 1999 against Bulgaria.
 His last international appearance was against Croatia in August 2003.

-Before 2012, Martens had the unique identification number of 0 in Sports Interactive's Football Manager series.
-For FM 2012, he was moved to id number 1.